 In general, the further away from your usual environment you get, the more exotic and strange the foods on offer will seem.
 For others it is an exciting chance to try something new, but for the picky eater it can be difficult to overcome their inhibitions.

 The following tips will help you deal with this situation, and hopefully make the vacation experience an enjoyable and fully satisfying one.
 After all, you shouldn’t have to miss out just because you have a finicky travel companion!

 1. Take it easy

 If you throw somebody into the culinary pool at the deep end without warning, there’s a good chance that the outcome won’t be a good one.
 It’s better to take things slow and steady, easing into things with small, simple tastes of snack items or things that aren’t completely unrecognizable.

-2. Have some idea of what you’re offering
+2. While traveling abroad have some idea of what you’re offering

 If you can name and describe the food (including what’s in it), this can help to calm down any serious worries the other person may have.
 One of the main problems for picky eaters is that they’re unsure of the ingredients in the food, and simply knowing that something is just made from beans, rice flour and spices may be all it takes to get them to try it.

 This whole problem is about trust, so the worst thing you can do is make somebody feel more insecure by trying to force them to try something they’re really not keen on.
 It will just make them less open to trying something else, or they’ll be so upset they won’t really enjoy the experience.
 Then what would happen is it creates a negative association, so they will believe they were right to try and avoid the food in the first place.

 4. Try to make the first experience of the most exotic foods to be in the least exotic places